-As mentioned, caffeine belongs to methylated xanthine, which is a class of alkaloids.
+As mentioned, caffeine contains methylated xanthine, a class of alkaloids.
 They stimulate the central nervous system and the heart, causing them to malfunction.
 Even a few sips can be lethal.

-Coffee and caffeine cause the following parrot health problems:
+Coffee and caffeine cause the following health problems:

-As described by VCA Hospitals, seizures are sometimes caused by toxic events.
-Caffeine is a common trigger.
+As described by VCA Hospitals, seizures are sometimes caused by toxic events, and caffeine is a common trigger.
 As the toxicity progresses, the parrot’s episodes become worse and more frequent.

-When a parrot has a seizure, it will begin with a period of altered behavior called the aura phase.
+When a parrot has a seizure, it’ll begin with a period of altered behavior.

-The second phase is called the ictus.
-During which, the parrot loses its basic muscle functions, becoming stiff with the occasional spasm.
+Then, the parrot loses its basic muscle functions, becoming stiff with occasional spasms.
 Sometimes, the parrot loses its grip and falls to the bottom of the cage.
-It may soil itself.
 This stage only lasts 5-20 seconds.

-The final stage can last for several hours and involves lethargy, exhaustion, disorientation, confusion, and restlessness.
+The final stage lasts hours and involves lethargy, exhaustion, disorientation, confusion, and restlessness.

 - Difficulty breathing